gchudnov/swearwolf/shapes/README.md

 # swearwolf / shapes

-> A small collection of shapes (box, chart, grid, label, table) that can be used either with `swearwolf`-library or independently.
+> A collection of shapes

-Includes the following shapes:
+The following shapes are implemented in the library:

 - [Box](./BOX.md)
 - [Chart](./CHART.md)